 LMAS Takes Precautions in Response to COVID-19

-On the recommendation of the Metro Department of Public Health and Wellness, Louisville Metro Animal Services is taking additional precautions, in response to COVID-19.
+On the recommendation of the Metro Department of Public Health and Wellness, Louisville Metro Animal Services is taking precautions to prevent the spread of COVID-19.

 Animal control will only respond to serious incidents involving a human and domestic animal in-progress, or to assist first responders.
-LMAS will remain open for adoptions, fosters, lost and found services, and stray pet surrenders, during business hours which are from 12-6pm, Monday through Saturday.
+LMAS remains open for adoptions, fosters, lost and found services, stray pet surrenders, pet licensing purchases/renewals, and penalty or violation payments during business hours from 12-6pm, Monday-Saturday.
 For more information, click here.

 LMAS has also taken the following precautions:

 - No more than 10 citizens will be allowed inside Animal House and the LMAS Shelter

 - Citizens must call the number posted outside the main entrance, to be let inside the shelter